BTreeMap/deadrop/README.md

 **Status:** This document is currently a proposal/Work-in-Progress; no specific timeline for completion has been set.

 Encrypted "dead‑drop" service allowing users to anonymously submit and retrieve data using a single X25519 keypair.
 Data is encrypted client-side and stored server-side under your public key.
-Retrieval and notification APIs perform a stateless proof-of-possession via short‑lived, encrypted JWT challenges.
+Retrieval and notification APIs perform a stateless proof-of-possession via a single challenge endpoint returning an encrypted JWT, which is then used with standard `Authorization: Bearer` headers.

 ---